 Volunteers will patrol the course in kayaks, canoes, and small craft and serve as lookouts and provide guidance.

 Local HAM radio operators provide communication service so everyone keeps informed of current conditions.

-Pre-event checks are made with Columbia County Grain Growers Lyons Ferry elevators, regional barge lines, local Sheriff departments and the US Army Corps of Engineers Juvenile Fish Transportation Program to ensure monitoring of regional seasonal barge traffic.
+Pre-event checks are made with Northwest Grain Growers Lyons Ferry elevators, regional barge lines, local Sheriff departments and the US Army Corps of Engineers Juvenile Fish Transportation Program to ensure monitoring of regional seasonal barge traffic.

 PLEASE bring a copy of the Registration Form AND Waiver for Release of Liability for the event.
 Here are the links below.
 These documents are REQUIRED for ALL participants to engage in SWIM the SNAKE events.

 Thank you to all our sponsors and volunteers!
 You make this all happen!

 - Dayton/Columbia County Fund

 - Warren Foundation

 - Waitsburg Commercial Club